apc/gitbx/README.md

 and follow the instructions. `gitbx` will create a bare repository inside your dropbox folder, and creates a remote named `dropbox`.
 Currently it will also push your `master` branch of your local repository.

+You can also type

+    gitbx <remote> <location> <branch>

+to create a repository named `<remote>.git` inside `~/Dropbox/Git/<location>`.
+This command will push `<branch>` to the `dropbox` remote.

 #Customization

 By default, `gitbx` assumes that you keep your bare repositories inside `~/Dropbox/Git/`.
 You can change that by setting the variable `myGitbx` to the desired value.

 It also allows you to sort your bare repositories inside subdirectories.
 By default, bare repositories will be created in `~/Dropbox/Git/docs/`.
 Again, you can change that by setting `mySubdir` to the desired value.

 #Options